Frequently Asked Questions

 - Details on how inherited and environmental factors may cause cancer in a family or person.

-- Accurate information about a person's cancer risk.
+- Correct information about a person's cancer risk.

-- Facts about cancer screening and genetic testing.
+- Facts about cancer screening and DNA testing.

-Learning this may relieve anxiety, provide a sense of control, and play a role in maintaining good health.
+Learning this may relieve anxiety, provide a sense of control, and play a role in staying in good health.

-After finding your primary concern, the consult team will provide:
+After finding your main concern, the consult team will provide:

-- An estimate of your risks for specific cancers based on your age, family history, and other factors.
+- An estimate of your risks for certain cancers based on your age, family history, and other factors.

 - A complete analysis of your family tree and the possible role of genetics in your family's cancer.